tomstafford/choice-engine-text/libet2.md

 To skip to evidence that reason, argument and evidence have real power to guide our choices:  [REASONS](https://twitter.com/intent/tweet?text=@ChoiceEngine%20REASONS1).

+To skip to evidence that reason, argument and evidence have real power to guide our choices:  [REASONS](https://twitter.com/intent/tweet?text=@ChoiceEngine%20REASONS1).

+If you'd like to hear some closing words, tweet @ChoiceEngine [CLOSE](https://twitter.com/intent/tweet?text=@ChoiceEngine%20CLOSE)

+&#9744; &#9744;

 <a name="footnote1">1</a>: Daniel Wegner expanded this argument with a range of evidence in his (great) book "[The Illusion of Conscious Will](https://mitpress.mit.edu/books/illusion-conscious-will)"